 Interview with the host Delphine: “Students bring the world to my home”

 Delphine is one of the many host moms who receives our students into her home and takes care of everything during their entire stay, to make them feel as if they were in their own home.
-For more than two years she has opened her doors to those who come to IEF to learn French and our culture.
+For the past few years, she has opened her doors to those who come to IEF to learn French and our culture.
 Today, she tells us more about her experiences and the responsibility she has for making those who spend a season with her and her family to achieve the best possible outcome.

 Why did you decide to open your home to be a host family?

 I had always traveled a lot; I am very curious about the world.
 But when I undertook a personal project in the city, I had to stop traveling.
 I continued to feel I wanted to know more about what was outside of my space, so I thought if I could not go, then I would bring it to my home.
 The students bring the world to us.
 Having so many people from different cultures in my home allows me to travel without having to leave.

 What do you enjoy about receiving students into your home?

 I love to see all those young people with so many dreams and aspirations of life, who are curious and eager to learn.
 The interest they show makes you want to know more too; makes you want to explore more, to open up to many cultures.
 I also think something very important for me is my children are interested in the world.
 I have two children of 18 and 15 years.
 They have not traveled much, and with all the people who come to our home, they have the opportunity to learn.
 The cultural exchange is huge, and this also shows them that outside their home there is a world full of stories and adventures.
 They also now feel interested, if the opportunity arises, to go abroad and live a similar experience.
 As a bonus, they also make new friends since many of the students are of similar ages.